wang-arthur/arthurzwang.com/_teaching-materials/dating-and-data.md

     more responses than first messages with a length less than or equal to 100 characters?

-#### Open-ended questions
+#### Open-Ended Questions (one paragraph each)
 1. Summarize the demographics of users in this data set
-2. Based on the dataset, what can you deduce or guess about how this app works?
-Keep in mind that the absence of a data field, e.g., height, could indicate that the app does not record, display, or use height in any way, but this data could also have been removed by the Datr scientists.
+2. Based on the format of the dataset and any patterns you've observed in the data, what can you deduce or guess about how this app works?
+Keep in mind that the absence of a data field, e.g., `username` or `number_of_pets`, *could* indicate that the app does not record, display, or use a username or pet data in any way, but this data could also have been removed by the Datr scientists.
 3. Select one visualization from *Dataclysm* and create an analogous one for this dataset.
+How does this data compare to OkCupid's?
+4. Create another visualization that demonstrates a pattern or trend you find compelling or surprising.
+Explain in 2-3 sentences.
-4. What additional data would you want to collect to develop further insights into user behavior on this app?
+5. What additional data would you want to collect to develop further insights into user behavior on this app?
 Do you anticipate any ethical concerns or tradeoffs with Datr collecting, using, or sharing the data you would need for this analysis?

 ### Part 3: Design Exercise